-Investments in real estate securities are recorded in accordance with ASC 320.
+Investments in real estate securities are recorded in accordance with ASC 320, ASC 325 or ASC 310-30.
 The Company has chosen to make a fair value election pursuant to ASC 825 for its real estate securities portfolio.
 Real estate securities are recorded at fair market value on the consolidated balance sheet and the periodic change in fair market value is recorded in current period earnings on the consolidated statement of operations as a component of "Unrealized gain/(loss) on real estate securities and loans, net."
+Real estate securities acquired through securitizations are shown in the line item "Purchase of real estate securities" on the consolidated statement of cash flows.